-Overview Materiality We determined materiality for each Fund separately.
+We determined materiality for each Fund separately.
 Our materiality for each Fund is calculated based on approximately 1% of net assets attributable to unitholders for each Fund.

 We chose net assets attributable to unitholders as the benchmark because, in our view, the objective of the Funds is to provide unitholders with a total return on the Funds' net assets, taking into account both capital and income returns.

-Key audit matters As reported above, we have one key audit matter, being valuation and existence of financial assets at fair value through profit or loss.
+As reported above, we have one key audit matter, being valuation and existence of financial assets at fair value through profit or loss.